Please click here to download the model.

 Nomogram_OPM_AGC: CT radiomic nomogram for preoperatively identify occult peritoneal metastasis (PM) in patients with advanced gastric cancer (AGC).
 The nomogram combines the signatures of primary tumor and nearby peritoneal region, as well as the Lauren type.
 We suggest the clinicians and physicians to use it to avoid suboptimal clinical practice, such as the improper use of surgical treatment for occult peritoneal metastasis patient which negatively affects patient prognosis.
 To use this model, one should outline the 2D primary tumor (ROI-1) in one slice with the maximum-tumor-area, and also outline the 2D peritoneum region (ROI-2, area>2cm2) nearest to the center of the primary tumor.
 All these processes are done in venous phase CT.
 Besides, Lauren type is also required for better prediction performance.
 The signatures of primary tumor (RS1) and the nearby peritoneum (RS2) will extracted from ROI-1 and ROI-2 respectively.
 The two signatures and Lauren type are input into the radiomic nomogram.
 Then the possible PM status will be given by the nomogram.

-Occult peritoneal metastasis (PM) in advanced gastric cancer (AGC) patients is highly possible to be missed on CT images, and the patients have high risk to be lately detected during the subsequent laparotomy and may receive improper surgical procedures.
-We aimed to develop a noninvasive radiomic nomogram to individually identify occult PMs in AGC.
+Occult peritoneal metastasis (PM) in advanced gastric cancer (AGC) patients is highly possible to be missed on CT images, and the patients have high risk to be lately detected during the subsequent laparotomy, or worse, receive improper surgery.
+We aimed to develop a radiomic nomogram to identify occult PMs.

-A total of 554 AGC patients from four centers were divided into a training cohort, an internal validation cohort, and two external validation cohorts.
-All patients were diagnosed as free from PM by CT, but confirmed the PM status by laparoscopy (occult PM positive n=122, real PM negative n=432).
-546 quantitative image features were extracted from both the primary tumor and nearby peritoneum region on CT.
-Then, radiomic signatures reflecting phenotypes of primary tumor (RS1) and peritoneal (RS2) were built as predictors of PM via machine learning methods.
-An individualized nomogram incorporating RS1, RS2, and clinical factors was constructed using multivariable logistic regression and assessed by stratification analysis, receiver operating characteristic (ROC) curve, and calibration curve.
+A total of 554 AGC patients from four centers were divided into a training cohort and three validation cohorts.
+All patients were diagnosed as free from PM by CT, but confirmed the PM status by laparoscopy (PM positive n=122, PM negative n=432).
+266 quantitative image features were extracted from both the primary tumor and nearby peritoneum region on CT.
+Then, radiomic signatures reflecting phenotypes of primary tumor (RS1) and peritoneum (RS2) were built as predictors of PM.
+An individualized nomogram incorporating RS1, RS2, and clinical factors was constructed and assessed.